 82.05.2 Exhaust fumes must not discharge in a manner as to raise snow, foul the tracks or brakes, or inconvenience a passenger, if there is one, or any other riders.
 All possible measures must be taken to prevent the possible loss of waste oil so that it does not inconvenience a following rider.

 82.06 Handlebars

-The width of the handlebars is: not less than 500 mm and not more than 850 mm.
+The width of the handlebars must be no less than 500 mm and no more than 850 mm.
 No extensions are permitted.
+Ball ends on levers are not obligatory.

 82.07 Control levers